Conyza canadensis (L.) Cronquist

 The plant was traditionally used to treat many ailments such as diarrhea, kidney stones, diabetes, and nosebleeds.
 Many people are allergic to its pollen and can get a reaction just by handling the plant.
 It is one of the leading causes of fall allergies.
 Livestock seem to ignore the plant because of its bitter taste.
 Conyza canadensis was the first wild plant known to develop resistance to glyphosate herbicides (such as Roundup™), as reported in 2001.
 It is also the preferred plant stem for used in friction generation of fire.

-Photographs taken off Hwy 60, Carter County, MO., 7-19-03 (DETenaglia); also at Shaw Nature Reserve, Franklin County, MO, 8-13-2007, Holly Ridge Conservation Area, Stoddard County, MO, 8-15-2009, near Washington, Franklin County, MO, 8-25-2016, and along the Katy Trail near Dutzow, Warren County, MO, 8-16-2020 (SRTurner).
+Photographs taken off Hwy 60, Carter County, MO., 7-19-03 (DETenaglia); also at Shaw Nature Reserve, Franklin County, MO, 8-13-2007, Holly Ridge Conservation Area, Stoddard County, MO, 8-15-2009, near Washington, Franklin County, MO, 8-25-2016, and along the Katy Trail near Dutzow, Warren County, MO, 8-16-2020 and 8-4-2024 (SRTurner).